cybergarage/uecho-go/doc/cmd/uechoctl.md

 ## uechoctl

-Control ECHONET Lite devices from the command line.
+Control Echonet Lite devices from command line.

 ### Synopsis

-Control ECHONET Lite devices from the command line.
+Control Echonet Lite devices from command line.
 See 'uechoctl <command> --help' for more information about a command.

 ### Options